New VA-BU-CLF Brain Bank report marks 1,000 brain donation milestone

 Prior to 2008, there were no academic research centers focused on CTE.
 That year, CLF partnered with leading experts in neurodegenerative disease pathology at the US Department of Veterans Affairs (VA), and Boston University (BU) in 2008 to create the VA-BU-CLF Brain Bank, now the most successful athlete brain donation program in the world.
 While the scientists independently lead the research, CLF leads outreach, recruiting, and education efforts.
 Prior to 2008, only 45 cases of CTE had been diagnosed worldwide since 1928.
 Since then, more than 1,000 brains have been donated to the VA-BU-CLF Brain Bank, about two thirds of which have been diagnosed with CTE.

-CLF Global Brain Bank collaborators include the Australian Sports Brain Bank, a partnership between Royal Prince Alfred Hospital and the University of Sydney's Brain and Mind Centre; the Biobank for Aging Studies at the University of São Paulo in Brazil; and the New Zealand Sports Human Brain Bank at the University of Auckland's Centre for Brain Research.
+CLF Global Brain Bank collaborators include the Australian Sports Brain Bank, a partnership between Royal Prince Alfred Hospital and the University of Sydney's Brain and Mind Centre; the Biobank for Aging Studies at the University of São Paulo in Brazil; the New Zealand Sports Human Brain Bank at the University of Auckland's Centre for Brain Research; and the Concussion Legacy Project in the UK, a partnership between the Concussion Legacy Foundation UK and the Jeff Astle Foundation led by Dr. Gabriele DeLuca, associate professor in the Nuffield Department of Clinical Neurosciences at the University of Oxford.

 Some of the world's greatest researchers on brain trauma and CTE are collaborating to advance toward a cure for this disease that affects athletes and military veterans all over the world.
 View the leadership team.